ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_products_api.md

 The following example creates a product object in the database and sets its properties.
 It creates attributes and associates them with the object.
-Different attributes have different data types (text is default)
+Different attributes have different data types (text is default).

 ``` php
 // get the doctrine repository